THE 2023 PROGRAM

-With the support of the RBC Emerging Artists Project, Citadel Theatre offers a training program to support emerging and early career BIPOC, Deaf, D/disabled, and Mad artists that have not been able to see themselves in these artistic creation roles at one of Canada’s largest theatre companies.
-We want to eliminate barriers by giving four Edmonton-based artists in these underrepresented communities direct access to our creation spaces and team of professionals, and to help them make contacts within our industry in their chosen practice.
+With the support of the RBC Emerging Artists Program, Citadel Theatre offers an annual training program to support emerging and early career BIPOC, Deaf, D/disabled, and Mad artists that have not been able to see themselves in artistic creation roles at one of Canada’s largest theatre companies.
+We want to eliminate barriers by giving four Edmonton-based artists in these underrepresented communities direct access to our creation spaces and team of professionals, and to help them make contacts with seasoned professionals and mentors within our industry in their chosen areas of focus and practice.

 Alison Neuman (she/her) is a disabled emerging author, playwright, choreographer, dance artist, and creator passionate about sharing underrepresented voices and building communities.
 She has an education and performance foundation in dance, theatre, and voice, rooted in the Edmonton community from The Collaborative Radically Integrated Performers Society in Edmonton (CRIPSiE), Good Women Dance Collective (GWDC), Orchesis Dance, Mile Zero Dance, Nextfest, The Citadel Foote Theatre School, and The MacEwan Conservatory of Music.
 Alison shares stories of characters experiencing disabilities and marginalization.
 Her first full-length choreography work, The Strike, premiered at the 2020 Expanse Festival at the Chinook Series thanks to the support of the GWDC 2019 New Work Award, the Azimuth Theatre, the Edmonton Arts Council and the Alberta Foundation for the Arts.
 Her play, The Sunset Syndrome, debuted at the 2016 Walterdale Theatre From Cradle to Stage program and was produced at the 2017 Edmonton International Fringe Festival by Lucky Wench Productions.